surister/cratedb-guide/docs/domain/timeseries/index.rst

 Time Series Data
 ################

-This section of the documentation covers integrations of CrateDB with other tools, with respect to time-series use-cases.
+Integrations of CrateDB with other tools, with respect to time-series use-cases.

 .. .. rubric:: Basics